ChibiOS/ChibiOS/readme.txt

 *** 2.3.4 ***
 - FIX: Fixed broken TIM8 support in STM32 PWM driver (bug 3418620).
 - FIX: Fixed halconf.h file corrupted in some STM32 demos (bug 3418626).
+- NEW: Updated USB driver model and STM32 implementation.
+Updated the SERIAL_USB driver to match the new API.
+Fixed several problems in both drivers.
+- NEW: Added a macro THD_STATE_NAMES to chthreads.h.
+This macro is an initializer for string arrays containing thread state names.
 - NEW: Added memory copy functionality to the STM32 DMA driver.
 - NEW: Implemented new makefile system for ARM GCC ports, now objects, listings and output files are generated into a "build" directory and not